gmboowa/kleborate-wdl/README.md

 These are available in the `result_files` array output from the task.

-Since your .txt files are stored in folders named like output_*, pull all your output_* files in one folder and run 'python summarize_kleborate_txt_from_output_folders.py' to:
+Since your .txt files are stored in folders named like output_* pull all your output_* files in one folder and run 'python summarize_kleborate_txt_from_output_folders.py' to:

 - Search only subdirectories matching output_*
 - Collect .txt files inside them (recursively)